mdjahidhasan009/React-Note/fiber_diff-algorithm.md

 12. **Retry Phase**: In this phase, the reconciler handles any retries that occur during the reconciliation process.
 This phase is where the reconciler handles any retries that occur during the reconciliation process.
 13. **Abort Phase**: In this phase, the reconciler handles any aborts that occur during the reconciliation process.
 This phase is where the reconciler handles any aborts that occur during the reconciliation process.
 14. **Complete Phase**: In this phase, the reconciler completes the reconciliation process and updates the UI to reflect the changes in the application state.
 This phase is where the reconciliation process is completed and the UI is updated.

+React does `Object.is(ElementBeforeRender, ElementAfterRender)` to determine if the element has changed.
+If it has changed(means `false`), React will update the element in the DOM.
+If it hasn't changed(means `true`), React will not update the element in the DOM.
+React do not compare the children of the element.
+React will update the children of the element if the parent element has changed.
+React will not update the children of the element if the parent element has not changed.
+Also, React done shallow comparison not deep comparison.

+When the comparison return `false`, first it will check type
+* **Same Type:** Will re-render the component so the state will be preserved.
+* **Different Type:** Will unmount the old component and mount the new component in the DOM so old state will be lost. and the new component will be mounted in the DOM.

 # Fiber Reconciliation Strategies
 The fiber reconciler uses several strategies to optimize the reconciliation process and make it more efficient.
 Some of the strategies used by the reconciler include: